-The Department of Human Services is moving towards a more self-directed approach where people with a disability have more flexibility and control of the supports they choose.
+The department is moving towards a more self-directed approach where people with a disability have more flexibility and control of the supports they choose.

 Individual Support Packages are funds allocated to a person to meet their disability related support needs.
 Includes information on eligibility criteria and application procedures.

 Outreach support provides up to 15 hours per week of home and community based support so that individuals with a disability can receive assistance.

 This section offers information on supports that may assist you to become more independent and encourage you to participate in your local community.